swift-server/swift-service-lifecycle/Sources/ServiceLifecycle/Docs.docc/How to adopt ServiceLifecycle in libraries.md

-Since the `run()` method contains long running work, returning from it is seen as a failure and will lead to the ``ServiceGroup`` cancelling all other services by cancelling the task that is running their respective `run()` method, unless specified otherwise via ``ServiceGroupConfiguration.ServiceConfiguration.TerminationBehavior`` arguments of ``ServiceGroupConfiguration.ServiceConfiguration.init``.
+Since the `run()` method contains long running work, returning from it is seen as a failure and will lead to the ``ServiceGroup`` cancelling all other services by cancelling the task that is running their respective `run()` method, unless specified otherwise in ``ServiceGroupConfiguration/ServiceConfiguration/successTerminationBehavior`` and ``ServiceGroupConfiguration/ServiceConfiguration/failureTerminationBehavior``.

 ### Cancellation